JugieNoob/Simple-Discord-Mod-Bot/README.md

 - [dotenv](https://pypi.org/project/python-dotenv/)
 - [asyncio](https://pypi.org/project/asyncio)

+❗To install the dependencies type ``pip install -r requirements.txt`` into a terminal window. ❗

 ## How to Setup :information_source:

 Please click here to learn how to setup and start the bot.